The substance of this course consists of information from several sources. Textbook readings are drawn from the following.

 There are two examinations, a mid-term and a final.
-The first exam will occur in class on October 10 .
-The second will occur between 1:00 and 3:00 pm on December 12.
+The first exam will occur in class on October 9 .
+The second will occur between 1:00 and 3:00 pm on December 11.
 Each examination is worth 30% of your grade for a total of 60% from exams.
 Exams will be objective, consisting of roughly 50 short answer questions drawn from lecture, enrichment, and reading materials.
 I will post potential questions for the exam online roughly one week in advance so that you will have an opportunity to consider the materials.
 Do not miss the exams (you know our schedule now and so can plan your schedule well ahead).
 I will not give makeups unless you 1) notify me or the department in advance (no exceptions); and 2) verify extreme circumstances in writing.
 An annotated bibliography comprises another 30% of your grade.
 The exact format and topics will be discussed in class, and is also described in detail at the link entitled Paper Assignment.
-The annotated bibliography will be graded in stages, with the first revision (worth 10%) due electronically before class on Tuesday, November 7.
+The annotated bibliography will be graded in stages, with the first revision (worth 10%) due electronically before class on Tuesday, November 6.
 This first revision will be returned electronically with comments.
 You will then have an opportunity to revise your work.
-The final revision (worth 20%) is due electronically no later than 6 p.m. on December 5.
+The final revision (worth 20%) is due electronically no later than 6 p.m. on December 4.
 You may, of course, turn in your written assignments at any time before their due date.
 Do not turn in late work!
-You will lose one letter grade for turning in late work, with another letter grade deducted for each day thereafter.
-Note: If you are satisfied with your initial grade on the annotated bibliography, then you do not need to turn in a revision.
+You will lose ten points for turning in late work, with another ten points deducted for each day thereafter.
+Note: Not turning in the initial draft will automatically result in a zero on the entire project.
+If you are satisfied with your initial grade on the annotated bibliography, then you do not need to turn in a revision.
 Another 10% of your grade consists of your performance on the debate presentations.

 Your grade also depends on your participation in and attendance of class.
-The TAMU attendance policy applies to this course, and I will take daily attendance.
-A visit to Beutal does NOT document an excused absence.
-For an absence of three days or less you will need to fill out the Explanatory Statement for Absence from Class form.
+The TAMU attendance policy applies to this course, and I will take daily attendance through a sign-in sheet.
+It is the student's responsibility to sign in for all days present.
+Failure to sign-in must be reported within one week in order to receive attendance credit for that day, and appropriate evidence of attendance must be provided.
+For any absence to be excused, you will need to provide acceptable documentation as to the reason for the absence, and its rationale must be consistent with the student rules at the preceding link.
+Note: A visit to Beutal does NOT fully document an excused absence.
+For any absence of three days or less you will need to fill out the Explanatory Statement for Absence from Class form.
+Documentation of excused absences must occur within one week of the absence.
+Attendance and absence reporting requires honesty and is subject to the Aggie Honor Code as implemented by the Aggie Honor System Office.
 If you have perfect attendance (no unexcused absences), I will add three bonus points to your final grade.
-If you miss fewer than three unexcused absences I will add one bonus point to your final grade.
+If you miss once or more, but fewer than three unexcused absences I will add one bonus point to your final grade.
 This could help if you are borderline between letter grades.
 On the other end, excessive absences are an indication that you are not participating in the class.
 As in private sector employment, excessive absences generally result in termination.
 Therefore, if you miss more than six unexcused absences, the grade will automatically revert to an F.

 Grades are calculated in the usual manner, with 90-100=A, 80-89=B, 70-79=C, 60-69=D, and <60=F. While I do not grade on a curve (You earn what you earn, and I hope you all earn "A"s!), the typical class average is around a middle or upper "C".
 Simply completing the course requirements will most likely earn a "C".
 A "B" requires some demonstration of effort beyond just the requirements.
 An "A" requires extraordinary performance.